AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 >[!AVAILABILITY]
 >
 >Adobe Real-Time Customer Data Platform (CDP) Collaboration is currently an alpha product, available to select customers.
 Contact your Adobe representative to learn more.

-**Work in progress**
+>
+>You will at all times be bound by the terms and conditions in the non-disclosure agreement(s) you have executed.
+Contact your Adobe representative to if you have any questions.

 This glossary provides definitions for key terms identified in the Adobe Real-Time CDP Collaboration product and documentation.
 Understanding these terms will help you better utilize the product and its features.

 ## C

-### Connection Request
+### Connection request

 A connection request is a formal request sent from one organization to another to establish a data-sharing connection.
 Once accepted, it allows the two parties to collaborate and share audience data securely.

+### Connection settings

+After a connection request is accepted, the initiator of that request sends connection settings for approval to the collaborator.
+These connection settings govern the way that the collaborators work together on projects and include match keys to be used, billing percentages, and more.

 ### Crosswalk